symfony-cmf/symfony-cmf-docs/components/routing/dynamic.rst

 do not exist yet:

-* ``RouteContentEnhancer``: If the route is instanceof ``RouteObjectInterface``, sets a field to the return value of ``getContent()``.
+* ``RouteContentEnhancer``: If the route is instanceof ``RouteObjectInterface``, this enhancer sets the target field to the return value of ``getContent()``.
-* ``FieldMapEnhancer``: Configured with a map of key to value.
-If a specific field of the match contains a key, another field is set to the value.
+* ``FieldMapEnhancer``: Configured with a key-value map.
+If a specified field of the match contains a key, the target field is set to the value.
 * ``FieldByClassEnhancer``: Configured with a map of class names to values.
-  Adds a field with the value if another field contains an object that is instanceof that class.
-For example to determine the controller or template based on the content class.
+  If the specified field contains an object that is an instance of a class in the map, sets the target field to the corresponding value.
+Note that the first match is taken, should the objects be instance of more than one of the classes.
+This enhancer is for example used to determine the controller and template based on the class of a Content document.
-  This is similar to FieldMapEnhancer but doing an instanceof check rather than string comparison for the map keys.
+  This enhancer is similar to ``FieldMapEnhancer``, but doing an :phpfunction:`instanceof` check rather than string comparison for the map keys.
 * ``FieldPresenceEnhancer``: If a field is present in the route match, sets an other field to a specified value if that field is not set yet.